-- b.
-Human rights of women and gender-based violence; - c.
-Women's economic security and citizenship; and - d.
+- i.
+Substantive political citizenship of women for democracy; - ii.
+Human rights of women and gender-based violence; - iii.
+Women's economic security and citizenship; and - iv.
 Citizien security from a gender perspective.

 In addition, the Plan addressed what the CIM considers to be a fifth "pillar" and one of its main mandates: institutionalizing the rights and gender equality approach in the work of the OAS.